 After months of consolidating from its rise earlier in the year, Bitcoin reached new heights in November 2013.
 Priced at $213 entering the month, Bitcoin doubled to nearly $435 just 12 days later.
-By the end of the month, it had nearly tripled from there, up to more than $1,200, before ending the year at $805, a real downdraft, but still up from just $541 a couple weeks before.
-Late in the year the People’s Bank of China banned financial institutions from using bitcoins.
+By the end of the month, it had nearly tripled from there, up to more than $1,200, before ending the year at $805, a real downdraft, but still up from just $541 a couple of weeks before.
+Late in the year, the People’s Bank of China banned financial institutions from using bitcoins.

 The year 2014 saw Bitcoin retain its signature volatility.
 After hitting $1,000 in early January, Bitcoin bottomed at $111.60 on Feb.
 21 – a decline approaching 90 percent!
 Behind the turbulence were problems at Mt.
 Gox, one of the earliest crypto exchanges.
 The exchange had stopped withdrawals, then filed for bankruptcy after losing 744,400 bitcoins of users’ funds.

 Then a mere five days later, Bitcoin recorded a price of $593.10 – more than a 5-bagger in days!
 Bitcoin spent the rest of the year gradually declining and closed 2014 at about $318.